 According to the Association of Certified Fraud Examiners’ most recent report, there were $6.3 billion in total losses from ACFE cases in 2016.
 Across all industries, banking and finance services were the biggest victims at 16.8%, losing an average of $192,000 annually.

+But as technology evolves, accounts payable automation (AP automation) is making it hard to crack the code to fraudulent AP attempts.
 The big question is this: How are scammers taking advantage of business bucks?
 Forbes named the top five business accounts payable fraud practices hitting finance departments the hardest:

 - Identity theft: Using another person’s personal information including tax returns, social security number, or financial information.

 - Payroll fraud: Entering a payroll service or software with the intention of stealing money.
 This includes entering incorrect hours, “buddy punching” for hours not worked, and unapproved pay rate adjustments.

 - Return fraud: Returning goods or services in exchange for more money than valued, including “renting” items and returning stolen goods in exchange for cash.